wix-incubator/wix-rest-docs/all/guides/bookings---schedules-and-sessions/API Overview.md

 6. title = e.g., Reminder

 ### Set up a Fitness Instructor's Work Schedule, Including Group Classes and Availability for 1-on-1 Appointments
 The fitness instructor will exist as a resource in the system, with their own personal schedule.
-They will also be linked to both the group class's schedule, and the schedule detailing their availaibility for 1-on-1 appointments.
+They will also be linked to both the group class's schedule, and the schedule detailing their availability for 1-on-1 appointments.

 1. Call [Create Resource](https://dev.wix.com/api/rest/wix-bookings/resources/create-resource) to add the instructor to the system and create their personal schedule.
 Parameters to include: